vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 In the above modification, since the original sidebar array is all files under the relevant path, you can easily replace it with the `"structure"` keyword.

-If you use the structure to generate a folder with other folders nested under it and **the folder contains a `README.md` file**, the corresponding folder will be rendered as a group.
+If you use the structure to generate a folder with other folders nested under it, the corresponding folder will be rendered as a group.
 So you can even be more aggressive, for example setting `sidebar: "structure"` to have your sidebars all auto-generated from the file structure.

 #### Advanced Control